hbc/GABE_course/lessons/Ensembl-handson.md

 	- The overview is followed by the **transcript table**.
 All transcripts identified using any evidence are provided in the table.
 The transcripts are color-coded based on whether the transcript is protein-coding or non-coding, as well as, by the quality of evidence:

 		- **Gold:** protein-coding transcripts are Ensembl/Havana merges - essentially reviewed annotations with highest confidence
-		- **Red:** protein-coding transcripts are less confidence
+		- **Red:** protein-coding transcripts with less confidence
 		- **Blue:** non-coding transcripts

 		In addition to coloring, Ensembl also provides flags in the table for **"Transcript Support Levels"**, which highlight how well-supported or poorly-supported are the transcript models.

 		Also provided in the table are the links to the **Consensus CoDing Sequence** sets (CCDS) for available transcripts.
 The CCDS is a consensus set of coding sequences established as a collaborative effort between NCBI, Ensembl, Vega, UniProt-SwissProt, and UCSC.

-		Note the Ensembl ID for MOV10 gene: ENSG00000155363.
+		Note the Ensembl ID for LLDR gene: ENSG00000130164.
 Ensembl uses the following format for naming:

 		- ENSG###########	Ensembl Gene ID
 		- ENST###########	Ensembl Transcript ID